Ethan19YQ/EOS-Bench/README.md

 output/Scenario_S1_Sats20_M20_T1.0d_dist1.json
 ```

-It will also generate a scenario summary file such as:
+It will also generate a summary file such as:

 ```text
 output/scenario_summary_YYYYMMDD_HHMMSS.txt